Click to Skip Ahead

-Bernedoodles are a cross between the Bernese Mountain Dog and Poodle, but identifying traits in mixed breeds can be challenging.
+Bernedoodles are a cross between the Bernese Mountain Dog and Poodle, but identifying traits across so many dog breeds can be exhausting.
 What are some of the differences between the Bernedoodle and the Bernese Mountain Dog?
-In this article, we’ll examine their differences, health problems, and more below.
+Let’s talk a bit more about their major differences, health problems, and more down below.

 Visual Differences